editfmah/sharkorm/README.md

 ####groupBy
 Returns an NSDictionary, which is grouped by the specified property `groupBy("surname")`.
 ####ids
 Returns the PK values of the matching objects, this is a faster way to store results for use in a subquery.
-Although, in practice it is litte faster than using lightweight objects.
+Although, in practice it is little faster than using lightweight objects.

 ###Removing objects
-To remove an object from Shark you simply call `remove()` on this object, this will delete it form the datastore and sterilise it to ensure it cannot be accidentally written back at a later date.
+To remove an object from Shark you simply call `remove()` on this object, this will delete it form the data store and sterilise it to ensure it cannot be accidentally written back at a later date.
 To optimise the bulk removal of objects, a query can be combined with a call to `removeAll()` on the result set to delete many objects at once.

 `Objective-C`
 ```objective-c